Financial Aid Programs

 E. Hawaiʻi B Plus Scholarship Program

 Grant funds are available to 2006 - 2011 graduates of public Hawaiʻi high schools who have a 3.00 or higher high school grade point average and have completed three years of high school math.
+Students must be enrolled full-time to be eligible.

 F. Second Century Scholars Program